isabella232/text-clustering-classification/README.md

 ### AWS

-You will need the *all_purpose* private key for this.
-Or, you can use your own key and replace these lines in *Vagrantfile*:
+You will need a private key for this.
+Place your key in the project root and rename the key file to ``infop.pem`` or replace these lines in *Vagrantfile*:

 ```
 aws.keypair_name = "your_key_name"